michalsr/regions/semantic_segmentation/Semantic_Segmentation_README.md

  ```
  python label_regions.py --region_labels <REGION LABELS> --annotation_dir <ANNOTATION DIR> --sam_dir <REGION DIR> --num_classes 151
  ```
- For PascalVOC, the command is the same excep that `--num_classes` should be updated to 21.
+ For PascalVOC, the command is the same except that `--num_classes` should be updated to 21.

   # Training
 The following need to be defined for training: